-Workstation A laptop or desktop computer, or any other device that performs computer functions.
+Workstation A laptop or desktop computer, or any other device that performs computer into those systems.

-Worm A type of virus that finds vulnerable computer systems and then copies itself into those systems.
 The most frequent copying methods are from email distribution lists, email signature scripts, and shared folders on the network.
 A typical worm payload makes the workstation more susceptible to other malicious viruses.